MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 Delimited allocation imposes some added management considerations and complexity:

-1. The administrator is responsible for delimiting the allocation of each volume to balance storage utilization across servers and uphold high probability of survival.
-We recommend delimiting each volume to three servers, and ensuring that every volume's delimitation is unique, meaning it does not share *all* its servers with another volume.
-For more details, see [Analysis](#analysis).
+1. The administrator is responsible for delimiting the allocation of each volume to balance storage utilization across servers and uphold high probability of survival, as described in the [Best practices](#best-practices) section.

 2. With delimited allocation, reserve the equivalent of **one capacity drive per server (with no maximum)**.
 This is more than the [published recommendation](plan-volumes.md#choosing-the-size-of-volumes) for regular allocation, which maxes out at four capacity drives total.